ASEE Executive Committee Meeting

 Purpose and sources

-Computer programming is most often taught as a kind of apprenticeship: teachers lecture about the programming language constructs and library functions, then students spend many hours practicing those constructs and functions.
+Computer programming is most often taught as a kind of apprenticeship: Teachers lecture about the programming language constructs and library functions and then students spend many hours practicing those constructs and functions.
 This approach is demanding in terms of student time and frustration, and has a high cognitive load.

 Dr. Mark Guzdial